AnggaR96s/Reforestation/README.md

-## What is the hardest part about sky diving?
-The ground.
+## What do you call your friend who stands in a hole?
+Phil.